Special Offer

 About Workshops

-My printmaking and ceramics workshops for adults and children of all ability levels are all about inspiring, sharing, demonstrating, experimenting and offering individual and group feedback in a relaxed and positive environment.
+My printmaking and ceramics workshops for all ages and ability levels are all about inspiring, sharing, demonstrating, experimenting and offering individual and group feedback in a relaxed and positive environment.

 I teach traditional techniques and also encourage participants at all levels - including those with disabilities - to experiment with art materials, value the creative process, enjoy results and gain confidence in their personal expressiveness.